JinwenPan/Parallel-Search-in-Board-Game-Abalone/README.md

 ## Search Strategies

-Multiple search strategies for deciding moves are supported and parallelized with OpenMP.
+Multiple search strategies for deciding moves are supported and parallelized with OpenMP and MPI.
 The strategy can be specified for `player` by using the command line option `-s <stragegy>`.
 For a list of compiled-in strategies, run a player with `-h`.

 The development process and experimental analysis are provided in the form of a lab report `/report/Abalone_Report.pdf` from a course at the Technical University of Munich.
+The framework for this software was provided by the instructor, and our main focus was on implementing search algorithms for decision-making.